-What traits attracted you to your ADHD partner?
+Do you remember the traits that attracted you to your ADHD partner — and vice-versa?
 That was a question in my ADHD Partner Survey, the most comprehensive research to date on ADHD and relationships.
 We’ll look at the responses in this post.

 Nonetheless, at least two so-called truisms prevail about Adult ADHD and relationships:

 - “Opposites Attract”: People with ADHD are attracted to “organized” and joyless workers bees who can keep the trains running for the both of them and who in turn are drawn to their free-spirited ADHD partner’s spontaneity and sense of fun.

 - “Like Attracts Like”: People with ADHD are attracted to other people with ADHD because they inherently understand each other more than any “Muggle” could.

 These two stereotypes are entirely contradictory.
 Yet, they echoed with equal certitude through the ADHD community while I was researching my first book—and still today.
 Sure, couples fitting both stereotypes turned up in my local and online discussion groups.
 Yet, between those two extremes lay the teeming variety of human individuals and their relationships.

 As I like to say, “People with ADHD are just like all other humans, only more so.”
 And the same is true for relationships in which one or both partners have ADHD: They struggle with the same issues that challenge all couples, only more so.